celestiaorg/docs/developers/blobstreamx-proof-queries.md

 - 3: in order to batch multiple blocks into the same commitment, we create a commitment over the `(dataRoot, height)` tuple for a batch of blocks, which results in a data root tuple root.
-It's this commitment that gets stored in the BlobstreamX smart contract.
+It's this commitment that gets stored in the Blobstream X smart contract.

 So, if we're able to prove that a share is part of a row, then that row is committed to by a data root.
 Then, prove that that data root along with its